Satisfiability Thresholds for Regular Occupation Problems: Introduction

 A problem that is closely related and can be reduced to the $d$-regular $r$-in-$k$ occupation problem is the $d$-regular positive $r$-in-$k$ SAT problem, a variant of $k$-SAT introduced above.
 In this case, we consider a boolean formula

 in conjunctive normal form with $m$ clauses over $n$ variables $i\in V$, such that no literal appears negated (hence \textit{positive} $r$-in-$k$ SAT), and where each clause $c_a$ is the disjunction of $k$ literals and each variable appears in exactly $d$ clauses (hence $d$-regular).
 The decision problem is to determine if there exists an assignment $x$ such that exactly $r$ literals in each clause evaluate to true (hence $r$-in-$k$ SAT).
 In \cite{moore2016} the satisfiability threshold for this problem was determined for $r=1$, i.e.~the case where exactly one literal in each clause evaluates to true.
-One of our main results, Theorem \ref{contraction_coefficient_k_equals_4}, solves this problem when $r=2$ and $k=4$.
+Our Theorem \ref{theorem_satisfiability_threshold} solves this problem for $r=2$ and $k\in\mathbb Z_{\ge 4}$.

 Our second example deals with a prominent problem related to graph theory.
 A $k$-regular $d$-uniform hypergraph $h$ is a pair $h=(F,E)$ with $m = |F|$ vertices and $n = |E|$ (hyper-)edges such that each edge contains $d$ vertices and the degree of each vertex is $k$.
 An \emph{$r$-factor} $E'$ is a subset of the hyperedges such that each vertex $a\in F$ is incident to $r$ hyperedges $e_i\in E'$.
 In this case the problem is to determine if $h$ has an $r$-factor.
 For example, the case $r=1$ is the well-known perfect matching problem and the threshold was determined in \cite{cooper1996}.
 An example of a $2$-factor in a hypergraph is shown in Figure \ref{f_related_problems_2_factor}.
-Theorem \ref{contraction_coefficient_k_equals_4} solves also this problem for $r=2$ and $k=4$.
+Theorem \ref{theorem_satisfiability_threshold} solves also this problem for $r=2$ and $k\in\mathbb Z_{\ge 4}$.